Sitakant Mahapatra

 Sitakant Mahapatra (born 17 September 1937) is an Indian poet and literary critic in Odia as well as English.
-He served in the Indian Administrative Service (IAS) from 1961 until he retired in 1995, and has held ex officio posts such as the Chairman of National Book Trust, New Delhi since then.
+He served in the Indian Administrative Service (IAS) from 1961 until he retired in 1995, and has since held ex officio posts such as Banking Ombudsman of Odisha and Chairman of National Book Trust, New Delhi etc.

 He has published over 15 poetry collection, 5 essay collections, a travelogue, over 30 contemplative works, apart from numerous translations.
 His poetry collection has been published in several Indian languages.
 His notable works are, Sabdar Akash (1971) (The Sky of Words), Samudra (1977) and Anek Sharat (1981).

 He was awarded the 1974 Sahitya Akademi Award in Odia for his poetry collection, Sabdara Akasha (The Sky of Words).
 He was awarded the Jnanpith Award in 1993 "for outstanding contribution to Indian literature" and in its citation the Bharatiya Jnanpith noted, "Deeply steeped in western literature his pen has the rare rapturous fragrance of native soil"; he was also awarded the Padma Bhushan in 2002 and Padma Vibhushan in 2011 for literature apart from winning the Soviet Land Nehru Award, Kabeer Samman and several other prestigious awards.

 Early life and education

 Born in 1937 in village Mahanga, situated on the banks of Chitrotpala, a tributary of the great Mahanadi, Sitakant Mahapatra grew up reciting a chapter of Odia version of Bhagwad Gita in a traditional household.
 After his schooling from Korua government high school, he chose to join Ravenshaw College, Cuttack (then affiliated with Utkal University), where he did his B.A. in History Honours in 1957.
 He went on to complete a master's degree in Political Science from Allahabad University in 1959.
 During that time, he was the editor of the university journal.
 It was here that he started writing both in English and Odia, though later he decided to write poetry solely in his native language.
 His scholastic works, however, are in English.

-In 1969, he did a Dip.
-Overseas Development Studies at Cambridge University, under the Colombo Plan Fellowship.
+In 1969, he completed a diploma course in Overseas Development Studies at Cambridge University, under the Colombo Plan Fellowship.

 Subsequently, in 1988 he spent a year at Harvard University as a participant in the Ford Foundation fellowship program.